Llama-Studios/llama-studios.github.io/creative-cooking.md

 Breaking cocoa pods now drops cocoa pods as an item, which need to be broken down into beans and then dried by cooking them.
 Dried cocoa beans can then be made into brown dye or combined with sugar to make chocolate.

 ## Compatibility
 Creative Cooking does not use `player.json`, so it should be compatible with most other addons.

+> Note that the following features are currently not in the multiplayer edition of Creative Cooking due to a Minecraft bug

-Additionally, it uses the following item tags in recipes:
+Creative Cooking uses the following item tags in recipes:
 - `creativecooking:cheese`
 - `creativecooking:cherry`
 - `creativecooking:chili`